 If you’re prepping for a holiday meal, the more you can do ahead of time the better!
 Luckily, this casserole is NOT one of the dishes you have to make the day of!

 Can you make sweet potato casserole ahead?

-To make this sweet potato casserole recipe even easier, you can prep the base up to 2 days ahead and the pecan topping 3-4 days ahead.
+To make this casserole recipe even easier, you can prep the base up to 2 days ahead and the pecan topping 3-4 days ahead.
 Just don’t put the pecan topping on the casserole until you’re ready to bake it.

 I don’t recommend baking the casserole in advance.

 How long can you keep sweet potato casserole in the fridge?